-EarlyON Child and Family Centre Programs will be canceled until April 5, 2020 or until further notice.
+EarlyON Child and Family Centre Programs have been canceled until further notice.

 Bruce County EarlyON Educators want you to know that although programs are cancelled, they are still here for you!
 Are you trying to remember the tune or words of a song or fingerplay Educators sing at group time?
 Have a development question or concern?
 Looking for activity ideas for a variety of age groups?
 Give us a call at 1-800-616-8116 or send a private message on Facebook.